Walsh's anger and frustration over a "bumbling" police investigation of

 The only negative thing I have to say about the book is that since finishing

-it, I haven't slept all that well, because I keep dreaming about being
+it, I haven't slept all that well, because I keep dreaming about being in a

 situation where I want to help some abducted kid, and I keep running into